 As recorded in the report of the twelfth session of the Indian Ocean Tuna Commission's (IOTC) Scientific Committee (SC), Resolution 09/06 On Marine Turtles applies to leatherback turtles (Dermochelys coriacea) in its entirety and that the term 'hard-shelled' should be removed from the resolution.
-The thirteenth Scientific Committee meeting endorsed this recommendation and in 2011, WPEB07 again recommended (paragraph 246) that Resolution 09/06 be revised so that the term "hard-shelled" is deleted and replaced by 'marine', to ensure application of this resolution to all marine turtle species.
-The WPEB also noted the need to strengthen the resolution to ensure compliance with annual reporting (recommendation 16, paragraph 41).
+The thirteenth Scientific Committee meeting again endorsed this recommendation.